Gholamreza (Reza) Haffari

 The Machine Learning Book Reading Group, and Natural Language Processing Reading Group.

-Prospective students: Please read this before you contact me.
+Prospective students: For PhD application, please read this before you contact me.

 - Deep learning methods, particularly why they work and how to use them well.